 or cancer, so it would make sense that vitamin A and D could be helpful as well.

-but it also made their skin smoother, moister and overall nicer than the volunteers who didn't get chocolate (poor souls).
+, but they also enjoyed other positive effects: it also made their skin smoother, moister and nicer overall than the volunteers who didn't get chocolate.
 You will need to eat about 3 ounces of dark chocolate to mimic this study’s effect.
-I haven’t heard any complaints yet.
+(I haven’t heard any complaints yet.)

-And the above foods are just a small portion of foods that help you fight against getting sunburned or skin cancer!
-You will notice a theme of healthy, real foods, with a special emphasis on antioxidant-rich foods being helpful.
-It is just one more reason to eat a healthy diet.
+And the above foods are just a small portion of those that help you fight against getting sunburned or skin cancer.
+You'll notice a theme of healthy, real foods, with a special emphasis on antioxidant-rich foods.
+It's just one more reason to eat a healthy diet.
 I can imagine many delicious meals being made with these ingredients.
 Enjoy the sun with real food, and you may find that sunburns and other health issues are a thing of the past.